Deadpool 2 Review Roundup: Is the Over-the-Top Sequel Just as Funny as the First Film?

 Without spoiling too much, he briefly becomes an X-Men trainee…and let's just say his style differs from Negasonic Teenage Warhead (Brianna Hildebrand) and Colossus (Stefan Kapičić).
 So, Wade assembles a team of his own: X-Force.
 With some assistance from Weasel (T.J.
 Miller) and Dopinder (Karan Soni), he recruits Domino (Zazie Beetz) Peter (Rob Delaney), Bedlam (Terry Crews), Zeitgeist (Bill Skarsgård) and Shatterstar (Lewis Tan) to save Russell/Firefist (Julian Dennison) from Cable (Josh Brolin), who traveled back in time to kill the orphaned teen.

-Other actors who appear in director David Leitch's film include Jack Kesy as Black Tom Cassidy, Shioli Kutsuna as Yukio, Eddie Marsan as The Headmaster and Leslie Uggams as Blind Al. As predicted, audience members should also keep their eyes peeled to see some celebrity cameos.
+Other actors who appear in director David Leitch's film include Jack Kesy as Black Tom Cassidy, Shioli Kutsuna as Yukio, Eddie Marsan as The Headmaster and Leslie Uggams as Blind Al. As always, audience members should keep their eyes peeled to see some celebrity cameos.

 Here's what critics are saying about 20th Century Fox's Deadpool 2: